+Designed for academic and career-focused Grade 12 students wishing to pursue an apprenticeship.
 A program for students who are not sure which trade is right for them.

-- Day 2
+- Semester 1

-- .
-Students may be able to remain registered @ home school Day 1

-- 24 graduation credits
+- Up to 24 graduation credits

 - Grade 12 program

-For more information on Tupper's program, contact Mr. R. Evans (rtevans@vsb.bc.ca) or visit our Program website: careerprograms.vsb.bc.ca → Our Programs → Tupper Tech
+For more information on Tupper's program visit the VSB Career Programs website: careerprograms.vsb.bc.ca $\rightarrow$ Our Programs $\rightarrow$ Tupper Tech